 We think that the best type of cooking grates are stainless steel models.
 They are mostly used on high-end models and are rust proof, easy to clean and offer great performance.

 Also, one additional feature you should consider is the Flavorizer bars.
 They are used to vaporize and funnel away juices and drippings falling from the cooking grates, so there is no risk of fire or flare-ups.
 In addition to this, the vaporized juices contribute to increasing the flavor of the food and making it more delicious.

 Last but not least, is the thermostat or the built-in thermometer.
 Most models have an included thermometer, either located on the hood or inside the control panel, which will give you the temperature of the grate and the cooking temperature.
 Knowing the cooking temperature is a feature which most will enjoy as it will tell you if your food is properly being cooked.
 Remember that most meats need to be cooked at certain temperatures for maximum flavor and juiciness, so a built-in thermometer would be ideal.

 If you want to have total control over the grill’s heat, then you should look for models with features like infinite control valve settings and separate ignitions for each burner.
 The infinite valve feature will allow you to play with direct and indirect heating methods as you can control the exact amount of heat your meat is getting.
 Generally, dual-tube burners also provide more precision and even heat distribution.

 How to Properly Clean my Grill?

-One of the main concerns with grills is that you should continuously clean and maintain them in order to get the best possible results.
+One of the main concerns with natural gas grills is that you should continuously clean and maintain them in order to get the best possible results.
 Some models are harder to maintain than others but in general, stainless steel material and parts made of porcelain enameled finish are easier to clean.

 Also, brands such as Weber have advanced grease management systems which catch all the extra grease in a disposable pan for easier cleaning.
 You just simply have to remove the tray and throw away the grease.